jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 As of 2022 a new wrinkle has appeared in the Opensource discussion.
 With [GitHub](https://github.com "GitHub version control webpage") being one of the largest repositories of public opensource code, there came a new opportunity.
 Could AI scan the existing code base and make coding suggestions as you develop?
 GitHub is now offering this via their [Copilot](https://github.com/features/copilot/ "GitHub copilot webpage") paid product.

-`GitHub Copilot uses the OpenAI Codex to suggest code and entire functions in real-time, right from your editor.`

 The question this presents -- is this legal?
 How does the existing opensource licenses: MIT, Apache2, GPL3, and the MPL impact this service?
 Can a third party collect opensource code and sell it to you without creating a derivative work?
 The [FSF](https://fsf.org "Free Software Foundation webpage") has a lengthy commentary on this.

 * [On the Nature of AI Code Copilots](https://www.fsf.org/licensing/copilot/on-the-nature-of-ai-code-copilots "On the Nature of AI Code Copilots article webpage")